odea-project/qAlgorithms/report/discussion_tests.md

 the stability of a system over time.
 This would ideally include a way to check the general system stability without re-processing potentially thousands of files again.

+During development of this tool, some regressions covered less than five real datapoints.
+While it is unknown what causes this issue at the moment, it must be adressed.
+The root cause is possibly another inherent property of the peak which could in turn be used to describe the overall data quality.

 # performed modifications to qAlgorithms
 ## modified centroiding
 An advantage of the qCentroids approach [@todo] is that peaks can also